Get started with the Speech Devices SDK

 kws.tablefile that you pushed to the device.

 private static final String Keyword = "Computer"; private static final String KeywordModel = "/data/keyword/kws.table";

 In your own code, you can use the kws.table file to create a keyword model instance and start recognition:

 KeywordRecognitionModel km = KeywordRecognitionModel.fromFile(KeywordModel); final Task<?> task = reco.startKeywordRecognitionAsync(km);

-Update the following lines containing the microphone array geometry settings.
+Update the following lines, which contain the microphone array geometry settings:

 private static final String DeviceGeometry = "Circular6+1"; private static final String SelectedGeometry = "Circular6+1";